AIFDR/riab/docs/development/architecture.rst

 * Hardware or software environment

-* Limitation of no network cases or low spec?ed machines
+* Limitation of no network cases or low speced machines

 * End-user environment